The next morning, Rosa was waiting outside their office building when Naomi arrived. “Good morning! Did you get some rest?” Rosa asked.

 Rosa laughed, “Not exactly.
 Naomi and I have been trying to figure this out on our own and have hit a brick wall.
 I thought you might be in a similar situation.
 If so, maybe we could put our heads together?
 Assuming it doesn’t violate any of your company’s confidentiality rules, of course.”

-Rosa clapped her hands together and declared, “That’s great news, Jeff.
+Rosa clapped her hands together and declared, “That’s great news, Omar.
 Things are looking up."

-Soon, Jeff was introducing Rosa and Naomi to his team, which was also small.
+Soon, Omar was introducing Rosa and Naomi to his team, which was also small.
 Everyone was dealing with cutbacks.

-“Pradeep and Josh, meet Rosa and Naomi.
+“Michael and Pradeep, meet Rosa and Naomi.
 Rosa is an old colleague of mine.
-She thought it would be a good idea for all of us to put our heads together to see if we could figure out how to deal with this computer virus.
-Considering we’re all the same boat, it seems like a good idea to me.”
+We thought we’d temporarily team up to see if we could figure out how to deal with this computer virus.”

-“Have any of you clicked the link?
+“Have any of you clicked the naptime link?
 What happens when you do?”
 Naomi asked.

 “What link?” asked Pradeep.